omnilaboratory/OmniBOLT-spec/OmniBOLT-03-Funding-Deposite-Withdraw-and-OmniLayer Transactions.md

 ```

 **Proposal 1: 2-2 P2SH**:

 In order to avoid malicious counterparty who rejects to sigh any payment out of the P2SH transaction, so that the money is forever locked in the channel, we construct a Commitment Transaction where one is able to revoke a transaction.
 This is the first place we introduce the Revocable Sequence Maturity Contract (RSMC), invented by Poon and Dryja in their white paper, in this specification.

-So the `funding_created` does not mean both parties really deposite money into the channel.
-The first round communication is just simpley setup a P2SH address, and construct a RSMC, after
+So the `funding_created` message does not mean both parties really deposite money into the channel.
+The first round communication is just simpley setup a P2SH address, and construct a RSMC, after that, Alice and Bob can transfer Omni assets
 1. type: -34 (funding_created)
 2. data:
     * [`32*byte`:`temporary_channel_id`]: the same as the `temporary_channel_id` in the `open_channel` message.